Wikipedia

 The coup led to the schism within the original pan-Arab Ba'ath Party: one Iraqi-led ba'ath movement (ruled Iraq from 1968 to 2003) and one Syrian-led ba'ath movement was established.
 In the first half of 1967, a low-key state of war existed between Syria and Israel.
 Conflict over Israeli cultivation of land in the Demilitarized Zone led to 7 April pre-war aerial clashes between Israel and Syria.
 When the Six-Day War broke out between Egypt and Israel, Syria joined the war and attacked Israel as well.
 In the final days of the war, Israel turned its attention to Syria, capturing two-thirds of the Golan Heights in under 48 hours.
 The defeat caused a split between Jadid and Assad over what steps to take next.
 Disagreement developed between Jadid, who controlled the party apparatus, and Assad, who controlled the military.
 The 1970 retreat of Syrian forces sent to aid the Palestine Liberation Organization (PLO) led by Yasser Arafat during the "Black September (also known as the Jordan Civil War of 1970)" hostilities with Jordan reflected this disagreement.

 The power struggle culminated in the November 1970 Syrian Corrective movement, a bloodless military coup that installed Hafiz al-Assad as the strongman of the government.
 General Hafiz al-Assad transformed a Ba'athist party state into a totalitarian dictatorship marked by his pervasive grip on the party, armed forces, secret police, media, education sector, religious and cultural spheres and all aspects of civil society.
 He assigned Alawite loyalists to key posts in the military forces, bureaucracy, intelligence and the ruling elite.
 A cult of personality revolving around Hafiz and his family became a core tenet of Ba'athist ideology, which espoused that Assad dynasty was destined to rule perennially.
 On 6 October 1973, Syria and Egypt initiated the Yom Kippur War against Israel.
 The Israel Defense Forces reversed the initial Syrian gains and pushed deeper into Syrian territory.
 The village of Quneitra was largely destroyed by the Israeli army.
 In the late 1970s, an Islamist uprising by the Muslim Brotherhood was aimed against the government.
 Islamists attacked civilians and off-duty military personnel, leading security forces to also kill civilians in retaliatory strikes.
-The uprising had reached its climax in the 1982 Hama massacre, when some 10,000 – 40,000 people were killed by regular Syrian Army troops.
+The uprising had reached its climax in the 1982 Hama massacre, when more than 40,000 people were killed by Syrian military troops and Ba'athist paramilitaries.
 It has been described as the "single deadliest act" of violence perpetrated by any state upon its own population in modern Arab history

 In a major shift in relations with both other Arab states and the Western world, Syria participated in the United States-led Gulf War against Saddam Hussein.
 The country participated in the multilateral Madrid Conference of 1991, and during the 1990s engaged in negotiations with Israel along with Palestine and Jordan.
-These negotiations failed, and there have been no further direct Syrian-Israeli talks since President Hafiz al-Assad's meeting with then President Bill Clinton in Geneva in March 2000.
+These negotiations failed, and there have been no further direct Syrian-Israeli talks since President Hafiz al-Assad's meeting with then President Bill Clinton in Geneva in 2000.

 Hafiz al-Assad died on 10 June 2000.
 His son, Bashar al-Assad, was elected president in an election in which he ran unopposed.
 His election saw the birth of the Damascus Spring and hopes of reform, but by autumn 2001, the authorities had suppressed the movement, imprisoning some of its leading intellectuals.
 Instead, reforms have been limited to some market reforms.
 On 5 October 2003, Israel bombed a site near Damascus, claiming it was a terrorist training facility for members of Islamic Jihad.
 In March 2004, Syrian Kurds and Arabs clashed in the northeastern city of al-Qamishli.
 Signs of rioting were seen in the cities of Qamishli and Hasakeh.
 In 2005, Syria ended its military presence in Lebanon.
 Assassination of Rafic Hariri in 2005 led to international condemnation and triggered a popular Intifada in Lebanon, known as "the Cedar Revolution" which forced the Assad regime to end its 29-year old of military occupation in Lebanon.
 On 6 September 2007, foreign jet fighters, suspected as Israeli, reportedly carried out Operation Orchard against a suspected nuclear reactor under construction by North Korean technicians.